vknell/utd-docs/02-first-panw-automation/first-terraform/first-terraform.rst

 Modify/Adapt Configuration
 **************************

-1. You need to modify the variables.tf file with a Terminal or text editor.
+1. You need to modify the ``variables.tf`` file with a Terminal or text editor.

-To set the AWS access key and secret key of your IAM account for API access ( see the doc `here <https://utd-automation.readthedocs.io/en/latest/00-getting-started/aws-account.html>`_. ):
+To set the AWS access key and secret key of your IAM account for API access ( see the doc `here </en/latest/00-getting-started/aws-account.html>`_. ):

 .. code-block:: console